COVID-19 Information and Resources for Community Members

 Video: Do I Need a Mask?
 (Dr. Lu)

-Right now, there is no vaccine for COVID-19 and no product that can prevent it.
-The best way to avoid becoming infected or infecting others is to practice social distancing.
+While the COVID-19 vaccine is now being rolled out, the best way to avoid becoming infected or infecting others is still to practice social distancing.
 The BC Ministry of Health is recommending that all residents practice social distancing in order to help limit the spread of the virus.

 Social Distancing involves: